The Forbidden History of Heavenly Mother

 “makes the female body and female sexuality seem unwholesome, impure by comparison.”
 (Pagels, Elaine.
 Adam, Eve, and the Serpent.
 New York: Vintage, 1989, p.
 126).

 Negative female exemplars abounded.
 Eve remained the archetype of rebellion; Lot’s wife a symbol of disobedience; Jezebel—who promoted goddess worship—an emblem of feminine wickedness.
-Medieval Jewish folklore invented Lilith, imagined as Adam’s first wife before Eve.
+Medieval Jewish folklore reworked older Near Eastern demon traditions around Lilith, imagining her as Adam’s rebellious first wife before Eve.
 She refused male domination, left Eden, and became demonized as “Queen of the Damned.”
 (Patai, Raphael.
 The Hebrew Goddess.
 3rd ed.
 Detroit: Wayne State University Press, 1990, pp. 221–232).
 She represented the chaos of female sexual power, feared since the days of sirens and gorgons which made men drown themselves in the sea by song or turned to stone by a glare.
 By the medieval period, female power was indistinguishable from heresy, diabolic temptation and witchcraft (Scholem, Gershom.
 Kabbalah.
 New York: Dorset Press, 1974, pp. 356–360).

 As Erich Neumann observed: